Advertisement

 Saying Yes to Everything

-Agreeing to every single request that comes your way is one sure path to stress overload.
+Agreeing to every single request that comes your way is a good way to go into stress overload.
 “There are only so many hours in the day,” says Dr. Durvasula.
 Some people feel compelled to say yes out of guilt, while others think they don’t have a choice in the matter—when, in fact, they probably do.
-“Too many yeses can result in too many demands, not enough resources and growing resentment, all of which are stressful,” she says.
+“Too many yeses can result in too many demands, not enough resources, and growing resentment, all of which are stressful,” she says.

 woman at work with fast food next to her on the desk